SEI-R-2-22/u1_lesson_VSCode/README.md

 ![DejaVu](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fvignette2.wikia.nocookie.net%2Fsubgenius%2Fimages%2F8%2F89%2FCat_matrix_deja_vu.gif%2Frevision%2Flatest%2Fscale-to-width-down%2F398%3Fcb%3D20160306191811&f=1&nofb=1)
 ### Features

   ***State Preservation*** - VS Code will always open in the same state you left it in.
 This is an extremely handy feature.
-Let's try opening a directory or something and then completely closing out of VS Code (remember how you left it).
+Let's try opening a directory or something and then completely closing out of VS Code.
 Now let's reopen the project, and look!
 Everything is right how we left it!
-Deja Vu.

   ***Side by Side Editing*** - You can rearrange your editor windows so that you can view several at once.
 This can be *super* handy.
 Let's try that!